nyomansunima/react-router-site-starter/CONTRIBUTING.md

    ```bash
      npm run dev
    ```
-4. Open the application in your browser `http://localhost:3000` and studio in `http://localhost:3333`
+4. Open the application in your browser.

 ## Issues and Pull Requests